Facebook Pixel

 It’s hard to perform well consistently on offense with that level of line play.

 C.J.
-Stroud’s propensity to hold the ball for a long time hasn’t helped (3.00-second time to throw), but a 10.7% sack rate in the face of the blitz (27th) cannot be excused on that, given he ranks 17th in time to throw against the blitz.
+Stroud’s propensity to hold the ball for a long time didn’t help (3.00-second time to throw), but a 10.7% sack rate in the face of the blitz (27th) cannot be excused on that, given he ranks 17th in time to throw against the blitz.
 Houston allows a 35.2% pressure rate (25th) against four or fewer pass rushers, but that is likely heavily related to Stroud holding the ball (28th in time to throw).

-Their pass-blocking numbers were still a concern, with a 22.2% sack rate (19th) and a 53.7% pressure rate.
-However, Stroud held the ball for 3.3 seconds, the fifth-longest of the playoffs so far this season.
-They really struggled against the blitz, but Stroud held the ball for a long time.
+The Texans struggled against the blitz, but Stroud held the ball for a long time.
 They did well against non-blitz rushes with a 43.2% pressure rate (12th) despite the fifth-highest time to throw (3.4 seconds).

 32) New England Patriots